Bifurcations and Spectral Stability of Solitary Waves in Coupled Nonlinear Schr\"odinger Equations: Spectral Stability of the Fundamental Solitary Wave

 are eigenvectors of

 for the eigenvalues $\nu_1,\nu_2,-\nu_1$, and $-\nu_2$, respectively.
-In addition, the Jost solutions are not unique.
-We take a particular choice later.
-The contribution of this part to the Evans function is written as
+In addition, the Jost solutions are not necessarily unique.
+We take a particular choice in Section~6.
+The contribution of this part to the Evans function is written as $E_\mathrm{A}(\lambda)$ given by \eqref{eqn:E1}.
+Note that $E_\mathrm{A}(\lambda)$ does not depend on $\mu$.